BornaBoyafraz/BornaBoyafraz/README.md

 🌐 **Portfolio:** [bornaba.com](https://bornaba.com)
 💼 **LinkedIn:** [linkedin.com/in/bornaboyafraz](https://www.linkedin.com/in/bornaboyafraz/)

-🔭 I’m currently working on SafeWalk and my newest program is **DebtGuard**.
+🔭 I’m currently working on SafeWalk and my newest program is **SafeWalk**.
 👯 I’m looking to collaborate on Python and MLL project.
 🤝 I’m looking for help with Machine Learning.
 🌱 I’m currently learning and exploring Machine Learning.